 Psilocybin

-If your dog ingests this type of mushroom, you will know in a concise period of time.
+If your dog ingests this type of mushroom, you will know in a short period of time.
 This one causes hallucinations, agitation, fever, and drunkenness.
-The effects can last up to 3 days, but the main issue is that dogs can injure themselves from erratic behaviour from eating these mushrooms.
+The effects can last up to 3 days, but the main issue is that dogs can injure themselves from erratic behaviour caused by eating these mushrooms.

 Gyromitrin